-Whenever you apply for a loan, whether it be for a car, house or a credit card, your credit score may play a significant role in the approval process.
-Your credit score reflects the financial history listed on your credit report – including times when you’ve paid bills late, repeated applications for credit, or if you’ve ever defaulted on a payment.
+Whenever you apply for credit or a loan, whether it be for a car, house or a credit card, your credit score may play a significant role in the approval process.
+Your credit score reflects the financial history listed on your credit report – including times you’ve paid bills late, repeated applications for credit, or if you’ve ever defaulted on a payment.

-Banks and other lenders look at this information to determine if you can be expected to meet the obligations of your new loan.
+Banks and other lenders look at this information to help them determine if you can be expected to meet the obligations of your new loan.
 A low credit score shows that you may have difficulties paying back what you owe on time, and the lender may decide not to lend to you as a consequence.

-According to consumer credit reporting agency Equifax, negative information can stay on your credit report for approximately seven years, depending on how ‘bad’ your credit score is and what type of defaults (unpaid debts) are listed on your credit report.
+According to consumer credit reporting agency Equifax, negative information can stay on your credit report for approximately seven years, depending on how poor your credit score is and what type of defaults (unpaid debts) are listed on your credit report.

 It could take some time to fully repair your credit score, but don’t let that discourage you.
 The sooner you start fixing it, the sooner you’re likely to see results.

 The first step you should take is obtaining a copy of your credit report and making sure any loans, debts, or defaults listed are actually yours.
 ASIC’s MoneySmart advises that if you disagree with something listed on your credit report, you can ask to have it changed, or at least have it recorded that you disputed the listing(s).

 If you’re struggling financially, wanting to improve your credit score doesn’t necessarily prevent you from seeking assistance.
 There could be options for you if you need a little extra cash flow and want to get a credit card or loan while your credit score is low, as long as you’re prepared to show that you can meet the conditions of that loan or card.
 However, you should do your research and decide for yourself if one of these products is right for you, as they often come with relatively high interest rates.